The Old Yellowstone Trail Corridor Study is available for Public Comment !

 Update December 1st, 2017: Project Partners (Park County, Yellowstone National Park, US Forest Service) performed site investigation in the Fall of 2017 to evaluate the programming and agreements.

 Update 4/28/2017: FHWA contacted and informed the Project Partners (Park County, Yellowstone National Park & USFS) in early April that MT FLAP funds are available to start the project.
-Programing is anticipated to being in mid-May with project activities occuring over the summer.
+Programming is anticipated to being in mid-May with project activities occurring over the summer.